M1-CHPS/glhpc/docs/lab4.md

 |---------------------|--------------------------|------------------------|--------------------------------------|--------------------|--------------------|
 | Average Value of Pi | Standard Deviation of Pi | Average execution time | Standard Deviation of execution time | Min execution time | Max Execution time |

-You may need to modify other functions or the provided structure(s) to achieve this.
+You may need to modify other functions or the provided structures to achieve this.

 #### c) Implement csv serialization inside the program.